Regulations Governing the Subsidization of Medical Expenses and the National Health Insurance Premiums for Disaster Victims in Disaster Affected Areas

 Article 1

-These Regulations are formulated in accordance with Paragraph 3 of Article 45 of the Disaster Prevention and Protection Act.
+The Regulations Governing the Subsidization of the Medical Expenses and the National Health Insurance Premiums for Disaster Victims in Disaster Affected Areas (hereinafter referred to as the “Regulations”) are formulated in accordance with Paragraph 3 of Article 45 of the Disaster Prevention and Protection Act.

 Article 2

-1. Dead or missing, and meeting the criteria set forth for government relief assistance for dead or missing victims.
+1. Dead or missing, and meeting the criteria set forth for government relief assistance for dead or missing victims;

-2. Receiving government relief assistance for severely injured victims.
+2. Receiving government relief assistance for severely injured victims;

-3. Those who enrolled in this Insurance together with any Insurance beneficiary prescribed in the two preceding subparagraphs in the month when a disaster takes place, or the Insurance beneficiary’s spouse, parents, or children who are minor or who have reached majority but are incapable of making a living, including those who are in school without employment.
+3. Those who enrolled in this Insurance together with any Insurance beneficiary prescribed in the two preceding subparagraphs in the month when a disaster takes place, or the Insurance beneficiary’s spouse, parents, or children who are minor or who have reached majority but are incapable of making a living, including those who are in school without employment;

-4. Meeting the criteria for receiving government relief assistance for relocation, flood, or house damage.
+4. Meeting the criteria for receiving government relief assistance for relocation, flood, or house damage;

 5. Receiving government relief assistance for damage to farms, fish farms, fishing boats (rafts), or sampans.

-The eligibility of an Insurance beneficiary meeting the criteria set forth in the preceding subparagraph 3 for receiving subsidy shall remain unaffected even if the Insurance beneficiary changes his or her insurable status during the subsidization period.
+The eligibility of an Insurance beneficiary meeting the criteria set forth in the preceding Subparagraph 3 for receiving subsidy shall remain unaffected even if the Insurance beneficiary changes his or her insurable status during the subsidization period.

-The updated list of those meeting the criteria set forth in subparagraph 1 or 2 of paragraph 1, and their spouses, parents, children, and those meeting the criteria set forth in subparagraph 4 or 5 of paragraph 1, shall be provided to National Health Insurance Administration, Ministry of Health and Welfare (hereinafter referred to as the “Insurer”) by the government of municipalities and counties (cities) of the disaster affected areas monthly for the calculation of the amount for relief assistance.
+The updated list of those meeting the criteria set forth in Subparagraph 1 or 2 of Paragraph 1, and their spouses, parents, children, and those meeting the criteria set forth in Subparagraph 4 or 5 of Paragraph 1 shall be provided to National Health Insurance Administration, Ministry of Health and Welfare (hereinafter referred to as the “Insurer”) by the government of municipalities and counties (cities) of the disaster affected areas monthly for the calculation of the amount for relief assistance.

 Article 3

-3. For those referred to in the preceding two subparagraphs, their general food expenses during hospitalization not covered by the Insurance.
+3. For those referred to in the preceding two subparagraphs, their general food expenses during hospitalization are not covered by the Insurance.

 Article 4

-1. Co-payment medical expenses to be paid by an Insurance beneficiary: a Medical Institution shall report such expenses to the Insurer in accordance with the Insurance’s medical expense reporting process and use the reporting codes formulated by the Insurer.
+1. Co-payment medical expenses to be paid by an Insurance beneficiary: A Medical Institution shall report such expenses to the Insurer in accordance with the Insurance’s medical expense reporting process and use the reporting codes formulated by the Insurer;

-2. Medical expenses of those who are not qualified as Insurance beneficiaries for medical treatment falling within the scope of the Insurance benefits: a Medical Institution shall report such expenses to the Insurer in accordance with the Insurance’s medical expense reporting process and use the reporting codes formulated by the Insurer; or a Medical Institution shall charge for such medical treatment at a rate approved by the local competent health authority, in accordance with Article 21 of the Medical Care Act, and report such expenses to the Insurer in writing or via other methods specified by the Insurer.
+2. Medical expenses of those who are not qualified as Insurance beneficiaries for medical treatment falling within the scope of the Insurance benefits: A Medical Institution shall report such expenses to the Insurer in accordance with the Insurance’s medical expense reporting process and use the reporting codes formulated by the Insurer, or a Medical Institution shall charge for such medical treatment at a rate approved by the local competent health authority in accordance with Article 21 of the Medical Care Act and report such expenses to the Insurer in writing or via other methods specified by the Insurer;

-3. General food expenses during hospitalization not covered by the Insurance: a Medical Institution shall report such expenses to the Insurer in writing or via other methods specified by the Insurer.
+3. General food expenses during hospitalization not covered by the Insurance: A Medical Institution shall report such expenses to the Insurer in writing or via other methods specified by the Insurer.

 Article 5